 When I first started teaching, a few minutes here and there didn’t seem like a big deal.
-But now I appreciate the importance of strong math warm-ups.
+But now I appreciate the importance of a clear and consistent routine for the start of class.

 In my teacher education classes, I was never taught about DoNows, “bell-ringers,” or math warm-ups.
 But once I moved from elementary to middle school, I had to find time to get situated and take attendance while students were entering and exiting the classroom.
 I needed something to keep my students busy right away.
 Idle hands and all that…